-Performance Measure Future Perfo rmance Future Performance ID Levels of Service (we provide) (We will know we are meeting the level of service if) Current performance (as at end June 2015 Year 1 2015/16 Year 2 2016/17 Year 3 2017/18 (targets) by Year 10 2024/25 Comr nunity Outcome: Our i unique natural environment is healthy and protected.
-1 Our works are carried out so that the impacts on the Resource consents are held and complied with for works undertaken by Council or its contractors on Council owned coastal protection.
-As measured by the number of abatement notices issued to Council.
-Actual = There have been no notices issued for breach of resource consent conditions.
-No notices issued No notices issued No notices issued No notices issued 2 natural coastal environments are minimised to a practical but sustainable level.
+Performance Measure Future Perfo Future Performance ID Levels of Service (we provide) (We will know we are meeting the level of service if) Current performance (as at end June 2015 Year 1 2015/16 Year 2 2016/17 Year 3 2017/18 (targets) by Year 10 2024/25 Comn nunity Outcome: Our ເ unique natural environment is healthy and protected.
+1 Our works are carried out so that the impacts on the As measured by the number of No notices issued No notices issued No notices issued No notices issued 2 natural coastal environments are minimised to a practical but sustainable level.
 Council owned coastal protection is maintained to its original constructed standard.
 The Council has a detailed inventory of coastal assets and condition As measured by routine inspections after storm events.
-Actual = Not currently measured 100% 100% 100% 100% Comr munity Outcome: Our i nfrastructure is safe, efficient and sus stainably managed.
-I ı l 3 Faults in the existing council owned coastal assets managed by the Engineering department are responded to and fixed promptly We are able to respond to Customer Service Requests in our coastal assets within the timeframes we have agreed with our suppliers and operators, and within the available funding.
+Actual = Not currently measured 100% 100% 100% 100% Comn nunity Outcome: Our i nfrastructure is safe, efficient and su stainably managed.
+1 l 3 Faults in the existing council owned coastal assets managed by the Engineering department are responded to and fixed promptly We are able to respond to Customer Service Requests in our coastal assets within the timeframes we have agreed with our suppliers and operators, and within the available funding.
 Respond to CSR and begin actioning sequence within 5 days Actual = 100% 70% 90% 100% 100%